parisimattia/fake-array-api/README.md

 ## ROOTS:

-  - GET : /users // get users array
+  - GET : /users (get users array)
-  - GET : /users/:id // get an user from users array by id
+  - GET : /users/:id (get an user from users array by id)
-  - POST :  /users // post an user on the array
+  - POST :  /users (post an user on the array)
-  - DELETE : /users/:id // delete an user from users array by id
+  - DELETE : /users/:id (delete an user from users array by id)
-  - PUT : /users/:id // edit an user of users array
+  - PUT : /users/:id (edit an user of users array)
-  - put : /users // reset users array
+  - put : /users (reset users array)

 ## Author
 Mattia Parisi